polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/12 - Eval is not evil.md

 ## Eval is not (necessarily) evil

 Douglas Crockford, the inventor of JSON, once famously said *"eval is evil"*.
 When it comes to JavaScript, Douglas might be right.
 However, in Hyperlambda, eval is not necessarily evil - *Unless* you consume it mindlessly.

 The **[eval]** Active Event is arguably the *definition of Hyperlambda* in fact.
 When you evaluate a lambda object, what you're doing, is passing in a lambda object to eval.
 So eval is probably the most important Active Event in P5.
 In our previous chapter, we looked at Active Events.
 To understand eval, is to realize that an Active Event, such as the ones we created in our previous chapter - Is really nothing but a lambda object, stored in memory, easily evaluated through its name.
 This implies, that evaluating a lambda object, is (almost) identical to invoking an Active Event.

-**Internals** - When you create an Active Event from Hyperlambda, then the event is stored as a lambda object in memory, as a key/lambda dictionary object.
-When the eval event evaluates any given lambda later, it will lookup into this dictionary, to see if it finds a match for the given node's name, and if it does, it will evaluate a *copy* of that lambda object, passing in arguments to it, and returning whatever your event returns, back to the caller.
+**Internals** - When you create an Active Event from Hyperlambda, the event is stored as a lambda object in memory, as a key/lambda dictionary object.
+When the eval event evaluates any given lambda later, it will lookup into this dictionary, to see if it finds a match for the given node's name, and if it does, it will evaluate a *copy* of that lambda object, passing in arguments to it, and returning whatever your event returns back to the caller.
 Hence, an Active Event created with for instance **[create-event]**, is simply nothing but a globally accessible lambda object, and 100% semantically similar to any other lambda objects you can possibly create.

 ### Eval examples

 The eval Active Event, allows you to invoke a lambda object, and evaluate it, as if it was an Active Event.
 With that in mind, let's use eval in some code.
 Paste in the following code into Hypereval.

 ```hyperlambda-snippet
 /*